yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

     Where
     $\|v\|$ is the length of $v$, $\|u\|$ is the length of $u$ and $ \theta $ is the angle between them.
 Notice that the right-hand side does not contain vectors, only scalars.

-    This is mainly interesting when one of the length of $u$ is 1, because then the product is the projection of $v$ onto $v$:
+    This is mainly interesting when one of the length of $u$ is 1, because then the product is the projection of $v$ onto $u$:

     ![Projection]({{ site.baseurl }}/images/matrix_multiplication/dot_as_projection.png "Projection")